chaostoolkit/chaostoolkit-kubernetes/README.md

 ## Pass all credentials in the experiment

-Finally, you may pass explicitely all required credentials information to the experiment as follows:
+Finally, you may pass explicitly all required credentials information to the experiment as follows:

 ### Using an API key